 For Leppaluoto, the school district’s adoption of a one-to-one device policy has helped to tame the problem of password sprawl.
 “We’ve really streamlined it,” she says.
 “Prior to that we had two computer labs with about 40 computers in each lab and then in the classrooms we had three to six desktops.
-With one-to-one, the user name is their first name and the first letter of their last name, followed by a number depending on how many Jonathan Smiths we have in the district.
-The password is their birthday with the first three letters of the month and a two-digit day and a four-digit year.”
+With one-to-one, the user name is their first name and last name, followed by a number depending on how many Jonathan Smiths we have in the district.
+The password is their birthday.”

 That stays constant and is therefore more easily remembered.
 “It’s good for all of their school district mandated apps, of which there are four to eight depending on the grade level.
 A lot of the teachers may also bring in their own apps and they will also use the default user name and password,” she explains.
 “It follows them for every year they are in the district, from kindergarten right on through.”

 To keep the drill from becoming tedious, Randash introduces an element of play.
-“We make it a game: The first group to get 100 percent login will get five minutes of game time at the end of the class.
+“We make it a game.
+The first group to get one hundred percent login will get five minutes of game time at the end of the class.
 Then I just look at my computer, which has all of their screens on it.
-It shows me who gets there first and also who needs help: Okay, #41 isn’t logged in, who is that?
+It shows me who gets there first and also who needs help: okay, number forty-one isn’t logged in, who is that?
 And their partner will lean in and help them with whatever they need,” she explains.

 Tame the Sharing